A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Model Description

-the virial velocity of the DM halo.
+Note that, contrary to the assumptions of traditional SAMs, $T_0$ is generally not equal to the halo virial temperature $T_{\rm vir}$.
 In principle, we could also similarly set up profiles for the CGM metallicity and turbulent velocity.
 However for simplicity we assume that the CGM metallicity is constant with radius.
-We also stick to a single global characteristic turbulent velocity since introducing a radial dependence for $v_{\rm turb}$ would require additional complications in relating it to our assumed model for the circular velocity profile of the underlying DM halo.
+We also adopt a single global characteristic turbulent velocity since introducing a radial dependence for $v_{\rm turb}$ would require additional complications in order to relate it to our assumed model for the circular velocity profile of the underlying DM halo.

 Then the radiative cooling rate for the thermal component is